 Half-press the shutter button to follow and focus automatically on a moving subject.
-See " Tracking" (page 52) for more information.
+See " Tracking" (page 56) for more information.

-■ Shooting with Premium Auto
+Shooting with Premium Auto

-- In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto. - Auto Focus is normally performed until you half-press the shutter button. - Make-up (page 35) Under the initial default camera setup when you purchase it, selecting Premium Auto as the auto recording mode (page 23) turns on the Make-up function. - Shooting with Premium Auto can cause vibration and noise to occur due to lens operation.
+- In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto. - Auto Focus is normally performed until you half-press the shutter button. - The camera automatically determines the focus point on the screen and focuses there. - Make-up (page 38) Under the initial default camera setup when you purchase it, selecting Premium Auto as the auto recording mode (page 24) turns on the Make-up function. - Shooting with Premium Auto can cause vibration and noise to occur due to lens operation.
 This does not indicate malfunction. - When Shooting with Premium Auto, the message "Processing Premium Auto." may appear on the monitor screen.
-If you feel the camera is taking too long to process data, try shooting with standard Auto instead.

-In some cases, Premium Auto may not be able to interpret the shooting environment correctly.
+If you feel the camera is taking too long to process data, try shooting with standard Auto instead. - In some cases, Premium Auto may not be able to interpret the shooting environment correctly.
 If this happens, shoot with standard Auto.